STUDIO POLICIES

 60 minute lessons - $300 per month (ages 9+)

-For late teens and adults (ages 16 and up), I offer the option to take free-standing lessons.
+For late teens and adults (ages 16 and up), I do offer the option to take free-standing lessons.
 This format works for those who are juggling work and family life and maybe study piano independently but cannot meet regularly.
 In this format, you have the option take one lesson, or you could take a few over the course of several months—it’s up to you.
 The cost for these one-off lessons are $90 an hour.
 If things get more regular, we can work out a monthly payment plan.

 why do older children have longer lessons?